LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 40347: Domain designer wrappers not supporting domain kind specific properties in the create case
+    - Update to @labkey/api version with Domain.getDomainDetails support for domainKind param
+    - Allow for calls to Domain.getDomainDetails to pass in a domainKind param to get domain kind specific properties
+    - Remove getListProperties and getDatasetProperties from index.ts as those are internal only now

 ## version 0.62.0
 *Release*: 21 May 2020
 * Move AssayProvider from SampleManager to ui-components